Top Journalism & Mass Communication Colleges in India 2026: Courses, Fees, Placements

 Fees:

-The cost varies between ₹2 lakh and ₹3.5 lakh, the duration of the course and specialisation.
+The cost varies between ₹2 lakh and ₹3.5 lakh, depending on the duration of the course and specialisation.
 Meritorious students might also have the opportunity to get scholarships.

 Placement Opportunities: